Bertoid1311/B7094/README.md

     Mount Tape=A3 File='&OutputPath\SysOut.BCD'
     Config Add Tape=B3
     Set Boot=B3
+    Set SenSw 1 ON

 (4) On the Tape Drives window, in the Tape Unit panel for B3, click the 'Opn' button, and navigate to ..\Files\Tapes.
 Open tape image file "KSYS61.BIN".

 (5) On the Console window, click 'Load Tape'.

 (6) Check the Line Printer window.
-You should see:
+After a few seconds, you should see:

 ![Screenshot](Printer_screenshot3.jpg)